-Until recently I regularly browsed the Twitter stream of an organisation known as the Australian Gender Equality Council (@ausgenderequal).
+Until recently I regularly browsed the Twitter stream of an organisation known as the Australian Gender Equality Council.
 Well I did until I was blocked after posting a benign response to one of their tweets.
 This occurred without any warning or explanation.
 I’ve since sought details from them, but have yet to receive the courtesy of a response.

-Their twitter stream was of interest due to the topics covered and as new tweets were added daily, despite the fact that their members never appeared to respond.
+Their twitter stream (@ausgenderequal) was of interest due to the topics covered and as new tweets were added daily, despite the fact that their members never appeared to respond.
 But despite their name, their pro-feminist bias was ongoing and pervasive.
 Calling themselves a ‘gender equality’ council is just absurd.
 I don’t recall a single instance of a tweet being issued that had a supportive, or even sympathetic, stance on any issue negatively affecting men and boys.
 Take a look too at their website … I can’t see any reference to men & boys.

 “AGEC’s vision is simple – to achieve gender equality in Australia.
 Through high profile national awareness campaigns, advocacy and research, it aims to drive a cultural shift in Australia so that women and men have the same rights and opportunities across all sectors of the community.
 We believe that gender equality will be achieved when the different behaviours, aspirations and needs of women and men are equally valued, respected and are manifest in Australian society.